intel/pepc/docs/misc-tsc-amperf.md

 ## TSC

-The TSC is a 64-bit counter accessible via the 'RDTSC' instruction.
+The TSC is a 64-bit counter accessible via the RDTSC instruction.
 It provides a monotonically increasing timestamp that software uses for performance measurement and timekeeping.
 TSC effectively measures elapsed time at a constant frequency.